 This site has been created in order to share information and photography of field Herpetologist Matt Wilson as well as trip reports, photography and conservation of reptiles and amphibians.
-I have been conducting field trips since I was 15 years old and now at 28 I have gained invaluable experience thanks to over 50 excursions on the European continent and other parts of the world such as Latin America, North Africa and South-East Asia.
+I have been conducting field trips since I was 15 years old and now at 31 I have gained invaluable experience thanks to over 50 excursions on the European continent and other parts of the world such as Latin America, North Africa and South-East Asia.
 The areas that I mostly visit are Greece and Spain, as I have a love for the Mediterranean herpetofauna.
 In particular I have been visiting Greek islands since I was very young and I find the diversity and ecological adaptations of species here very interesting.

 Recently, I decided that it was time for the website to evolve from The European Amphibian & Reptile Blog to Amphibian & Reptile Travels.
 This is because I have now started travelling further a field to explore different aspects of my interest in herpetology and therefore the site would need a wider coverage of visits to other places outside of Europe.
 In addition, I am also interested in almost all other kinds of wildlife but I especially like watching and photographing mammals and birds.